 A clear favorite for RV trips is seeing the national parks across the country and enjoying the beauty that nature has to offer.
 Don’t forget to research where you can stop, where you might have to pay to park, and where you can replenish your water supply and dump waste.

 See Related: Outdoorsy vs RVShare: What is Better?

 2. Outfit a 4×4

-From the western deserts and mountains of North America to the Alaskan frontier, to the Amazon jungles, and even to the Russian tundra, a 4×4 can unlock sights that only a tiny portion of humans can ever say they’ve seen.
+From North America’s western deserts and mountains to the Alaskan frontier, the Amazon jungles, and even the Russian tundra, a 4×4 can unlock sights that only a tiny portion of humans can ever say they’ve seen.

 3. RTW Trip by Personal or Rental Car

-Finally, you could take routes similar to those above in your own car or a rental.
-However, be careful not to push the limits of a car that can’t handle off-roading, and make sure that you are legally allowed to cross borders with a rental!
+Finally, you could take routes like those in your car or a rental.
+However, be careful not to push the limits of a car that can’t handle off-roading, and ensure you are legally allowed to cross borders with a rental!

-If driving a normal car across great distances, it should be checked thoroughly by a competent mechanic before departing to be sure that it is up for the journey.
+Driving a normal car across great distances should be checked thoroughly by a competent mechanic before departing to ensure that it is up for the journey.

-It is also possible to ship cars between the US and Europe for temporary personal use.
+Shipping cars between the US and Europe for temporary personal use is also possible.
 It would be a pretty cool photo op if you could get your American license plates to the Gobi Desert or on the streets of Tokyo.

 How many stops do you get on a round-the-world ticket?